Our semi-independent homes are ordinary domestic houses; they do not stand out as being different from other houses in the area.

 There are various public leisure facilities close by as well as swimming pools and a bowling alley.

-To enquire about placements in Willow House please call 0203 137 2378 during office hours or 07484 929348 out of office hours.
-Alternatively email firstname.lastname@example.org and we will be happy to arrange a visit.
+To enquire about placements in Willow House please call 0203 137 2378 during office hours or email firstname.lastname@example.org and we will be happy to arrange a visit.
+For emergency placements out of hours please call 07484 929348.